3PL Companies: How to Choose the Right 3PL Partner

 What is a Third Party Shipping Company?

 A third-party shipping company is also referred to as a 3PL.
 They help shippers handle some or all aspects of their shipping needs including handling the point-to-point movement of cargo on behalf of the clients they serve.
 Quite often, the 3PL is confused with a shipping broker.
-The main difference is that a broker sets up the shipping needs, while the 3PL handles freight, sets up shipping and receiving, and all areas of logistics such as invoicing, auditing, and more.
+The main difference is that a broker sets up the shipping needs, while the 3PL handles freight management, sets up shipping and receiving, and all areas of logistics such as invoicing, auditing, and more.

 A professional 3PL works with multiple shippers, carriers, and other supply chain partners.
 This gives them the experience in multiple freight handling industries, which benefits the shipper in multiple ways.
 However, there are 3 steps that any shipper should complete to ensure they choose the right 3PL.